Share this article

 2. Give examples of when you have cared for someone’s home

 Don't just tell people that you are responsible... show them.
-Many house sitting jobs also come with responsibilities for taking care of pets.
+Many house sitting opportunities also come with responsibilities for taking care of pets.
 Read on, we’ll expand on that next.

 3. Highlight times where you have taken care of animals

-Pet owners are typically very protective of their furry family members, so don't just show that you can keep their animals alive; show them that their pets will be loved as well.
-If you’ve ever looked after your friends’ cat or dog, mention it and show how much you loved it.
+If you’ve ever looked after your friend's cat or dog, mention it and show how much you loved it.

 Did you always have pets growing up?
 Share that bit of information too.
 When you’re looking for your first house sitting experience, the more information you can share, the better.